MegaScenes/dataset/README.md

 - `subcat/` (386 MB), which is a directory that contains JSON files of subcategory information for scenes with at least one subcategory
 - `wikidata/` (4.5 GB), which is a directory contains JSON files for all Wikidata entries related to a scene or their heirarchical classes
-- `categories.json` (19.2 MB), which is dictionary that maps a Wikimedia Commons category name to a scene-ID.
+- `categories.json` (19.2 MB), which is a dictionary that maps a Wikimedia Commons category name to a scene-ID.
+- `images_index.parquet` (~230 MB), which is a tabular index of all images in MegaScenes

 ### Subcategory Information
 Subcategory information resides in the `metadata/subcat/` directory.
 This directory is organized by scene-ID number as described in [Scene Folders](#scene-folders).